Institutional Review Board for the Protection of Human ParticipantsPurpose & Function:

 The Board is a decision-making group to approve applications for research involving human participants based on established policies and federal regulations.
 It serves as the liaison between the University and federal agencies regarding the protection of human participants.

 Members represent the interests of the University and the community.
 There are at least seven members with various backgrounds and fields of expertise, including, at least

 - two representatives from each college

-The non-voting Director of Human Participants Protection staffs the committee.
+The non-voting Director of Human Participants Protection and Research Compliance staffs the committee.

-The Vice President for Academic Affairs appoints members, with a view to ensuring cultural, professional and academic diversity.
+The Provost appoints members, with a view to ensuring cultural, professional and academic diversity.
 Membership is contingent on year-round availability.
 When the Board reviews research that involves a vulnerable category, such as children, prisoners, pregnant women, or persons with mental disabilities, consideration is given to the inclusion of one or more individuals who are experienced or knowledgeable about working with these participants.

 The Provost appoints the Chair.

-An appointed member's term is three years, with possibility of reappointment for one additional term.
+An appointed member’s term is three years, with possibility of reappointment for one additional term.
 Eligibility is effective again after a hiatus of one year.
 If someone fills an incomplete term, they are eligible for two additional 3 year terms.
-In order to ensure the availability of a physician, physician’s assistant, medical professional, prisoner or prisoner representative to the IRB, the term of the physician, physician’s assistant or medical professional member and the prisoner or prisoner representative member is not limited to two three-year terms.Meetings:
+In order to ensure the availability of a physician, physician’s assistant, medical professional, prisoner or prisoner representative to the IRB, the terms of the physician, physician’s assistant or medical professional member and the prisoner or prisoner representative member is not limited to two three-year terms.Meetings: